 Adopting a Relative for Immigration to the United States

 U.S. Department of State

-Provides an overview of the requirements to adopt a relative who is not a U.S. citizen.
+Provides an overview of the requirements to adopt a relative from abroad.

 Kinship Family Video Series

 Shares the experiences of kinship caregivers throughout different points in the kinship care and adoption processes.

 - You Get A Call, Do You Want These Kids?